AWS Data Pipeline: 4 Reasons To Use It In Your App

 While it would be wrong to suggest Amazon has completely cornered the market, it’s certainly the case that for many, it is not so much a case of whether to use Amazon as it is of which of their products to use, AWS Data Pipeline or AWS Glue.

-The latter is a fully-managed ETL service, and while it bears similarities to AWS Data Pipeline, it is more focused on manipulating diverse types of data, whereas Data Pipeline has more emphasis on data streams and the organisation of data.
+The latter is a fully-managed ETL service, and while it bears similarities to AWS Data Pipeline, it is more focused on manipulating data catalog and diverse types of data, whereas data pipelines has more emphasis on organizatng and streaming data.